 Now this is what I am talking about.
 Insanely tender chicken and just crazy smoky juicy.
 From a bird that lived a healthy life, free of hormones, antibiotics, pesticide-laden feed, and, most importantly, free of the nightmares of a factory farm.
 This is precisely what our food should be and how we should live.
 And yeah, I’ll say it …the way God intended.
-This post includes not only how to make this smoky lovely, but also my tips on how to eat more organic affordably!

 You guys!
 Do you know how it feels to not eat the crap?
 It feels great – not like super obvious great, but a generally good feeling great kinda feeling.
 My last post for my Homemade Sports Drink, I told you that I was totally cracking down on our diets at home and cutting all the junk – and by junk, I mean everything artificial, everything pesticide, everything unnatural – which, by the way, includes a lot of things labeled “all natural” …cuz they are not.
 Or if they are labeled as natural, they could be anything like beetle butt guts or whatever.
 I am just not having it anymore.
 And it feels really so good.